Updated on July 13, 2023 by Julie McCool

-Just 15 miles south of Lexington you’ll find Natural Bridge State Park, which recently changed from private ownership to become the newest Virginia State Park.
-The highlight of any visit is the 500 million year old bridge—215 feet high, 40 feet thick, and 100 yards wide.
-The natural formation is so large and sturdy that route 11 actually passes across it’s top (sorry, no viewpoint from the road).
+Just 15 miles south of Lexington you'll find Natural Bridge State Park, which changed from private ownership to become the newest Virginia State Park.
+The highlight of any visit is the 500 million-year-old bridge—215 feet high, 40 feet thick, and 100 yards wide.
+The natural formation is so large and sturdy that route 11 actually passes across its top (sorry, no viewpoint from the road).
 Visitors can reach the bridge via a long series of steps or by shuttle bus.

 Once you've seen the geological wonders above ground, it's time to head below on a tour of the Caverns at Natural Bridge.
 The fascinating 45-minute tours guide visitors along tunnels, rooms, ponds, and formations that continue to develop and change today.
 Bring a jacket—the temperature remains a constant 54 degrees in the caverns.
 If you visit the Caverns first, you can purchase a discounted combination ticket with Natural Bridge State Park.

-If you’re looking for a more challenging hike, we highly recommend climbing the Belfast Trail to Devil’s Marbleyard.
-The trail is part of the James River Face Wilderness area, and offers a fairly steep 1.4 mile climb to an area strewn with huge rocks that are fun to explore, and offer beautiful mountain views.
+If you're looking for a more challenging hike, we highly recommend climbing the Belfast Trail to Devil’s Marbleyard.
+The trail is part of the James River Face Wilderness.
+A steep 1.4-mile climb leads to an area strewn with huge rocks that are fun to explore and offer beautiful mountain views.

 Eat and Drink Local in Lexington and Rockbridge County

 Lexington is on the Shenandoah Beerwerks Trail, and beer lovers can sample Virginia craft brews at several locations in and near town.
-Stop at Blue Lab Brewery in downtown Lexington to enjoy a range of beers and their popular trivia nights.
 North of town, Devils Backbone Outpost Brewery & Tap Room, offers their flagship Vienna Lager along with a nice range of their other brews.
 If the weather is good, enjoy your pint with lovely mountain views on the back patio.

 Southern Shenandoah Valley Road Trip Tips

-Many people, like us, have traveled through the southern Shenandoah Valley on busy highway 81 without ever enjoying all that the region has to offer.
+Many people travel through the southern Shenandoah Valley on busy highway 81.
+Allow time to stop and enjoy all that the region has to offer.
 To make the most of your visit:

 - Take it slow.
 The beauty of a road trip through southern Shenandoah Valley is the change to see and experience something new.
 Enjoy the country roads; stop at a farm stand; visit a brewery; poke around a small town.

-For more southern Shenandoah Valley area tips and things to do, check out these related articles:
+Find more southern Shenandoah Valley area tips and things to do in these related articles: